-\paragraph{Training and evaluation.} For transfer-learning methods, we split products into 80\% train and 20\% validation sets and use the validation RMSE for early stopping (same criterion across methods).
-All methods use the same feedforward network (depth 2, hidden size 256).
-Losses are exposure-weighted and normalized within each product in every batch (see Appendix~\ref{app:retail_impl} for details).
-We repeat the full pipeline over 100 random seeds; PER-TASK solves weighted least squares per product and requires no repeats.
-We report exposure-weighted RMSE on the held-out point: $\text{RMSE}=\sqrt{(\sum_i e_i \,(y_i-\hat y_i)^2)/(\sum_i e_i)},$ and 95\% confidence intervals across seeds.
+{\bf Training and evaluation.} For transfer-learning methods, we split products into 80\% train and 20\% validation sets and use validation RMSE for early stopping, with the same criterion across methods.
+The test set contains the holdout third data-point particular to the method from all products.
+All methods use the same feedforward network.
+Losses are exposure-weighted and normalized within each product in every batch (Appendix~\ref{app:retail_impl}).
+We repeat the full pipeline over 100 random seeds; PER-TASK solves weighted least squares per product exactly and requires no repeats.
+We report exposure-weighted held-out RMSE, $\text{RMSE}=\sqrt{(\sum_i e_i \,(y_i-\hat y_i)^2)/(\sum_i e_i)},$ with 95\% confidence intervals across seeds.

-\paragraph{Findings.} The results are presented in Figure~\ref{fig:uk_retail_rmse}.
-Across both task definitions, {DCMOML} achieves the lowest held-out RMSE, outperforming outcome-conditioned {META} and the pooled {SHARED} model.
-This pattern is consistent with pricing endogeneity: posted prices appear correlated with latent, product-specific demand factors not captured by $Z_i$, plausibly reflecting decentralized pricing with private demand information across the product catalog.

-The RMSE in the Exposure-Sequence task is generally lower than that in the Static-Top3 task, aligned with the fact that (a) the Static-Top3 task tests on a holdout that is not seen in training, while for the Exposure-Sequence model, the holdout point may have appeared in the training price-points, and (b) conditioning on recent history yields a more temporally relevant signal.
-The performance of SHARED is competitive compared to META, outperforming it on the Exposure-Sequence task.
-This could possibly reflect a combination of endogeneity and the fact that META has to learn a more complex model with the same supervisory budget as SHARED.
-META-NA, moreover, only has effectively about half this budget, resulting in a substantially worse performance.
-Finally, {PER-TASK} performs poorly on Static-Top3 (RMSE 200.50; omitted for readability), highlighting the gains from cross-task transfer even when products are heterogeneous.
+{\bf Findings.} Figure~\ref{fig:uk_retail_rmse} shows that, across both task definitions, {DCMOML} achieves the lowest held-out RMSE, outperforming outcome-conditioned {META} and pooled {SHARED}.
+This is consistent with pricing endogeneity: posted prices appear correlated with latent product-specific demand factors not captured by $Z_i$.
+RMSE is generally lower in Exposure-Sequence than Static-Top3, consistent with two differences: (a) Static-Top3 tests on a holdout price unseen in training, while Exposure-Sequence holdouts may appear among training price points; and (b) recent temporal history provides more relevant signal.
+SHARED is competitive with META and outperforms it on Exposure-Sequence, possibly reflecting both endogeneity and the fact that META must learn a more complex model under the same supervisory budget as SHARED.
+META-NA has effectively half this budget and performs substantially worse.
+Finally, {PER-TASK} performs poorly on Static-Top3 (RMSE 200.50; omitted for readability), highlighting the gains from cross-task transfer despite product heterogeneity.